Make-School-Labs/General-Project-Setup-Guide/heroku/readme.md

-# Deploying Apss on Heroku
+# Deploying Apps on Heroku

 Heroku is a platform as a service (PaaS) that enables developers to deploy apps for free using a full range of free cloud services available through the Heroku platform and ecosystem.